 Another point of interest in the set is the large cypress tree in the foreground.
 This uses a mix of curved elements to recreate its branches, with brown, green, black and orange pieces.
 However, since the colours don’t blend together all that well it may be one of the set’s weakest elements.

 A minifigure of Vincent Van Gogh is included, as well as a small easel with The Starry Night printed on it.
 His LEGO rendition is inspired by his 1889 self-portrait and looks suitably serious.
-Subtle lines on his torso and legs mimic brushstrokes, setting this apart from other minifigures of this ilk.
+Subtle lines on his torso and legs mimic brushstrokes, setting him apart from other minifigures of this ilk.

 Naturally Vincent comes with a paintbrush and palette, allowing you to mimic his creation of The Starry Night more easily.
 Although these elements have appeared in LEGO form on several occasions, the ones in this set use unique shades of blue and yellow.
 These ensure they are far more accurate to the situation, and are a welcome addition.